 \section{Complexity Analysis}

-\paragraph{Graph Piece Extraction} Since the number of graph piece pairs equals the number of inter-piece connections in the piece-level graph, the complexity is $O(NMe)$, where $N$ is the predefined size of vocabulary, $M$ denotes the number of molecules in the dataset, and $e$ denotes the maximal number of inter-piece connections in a single molecule.
-The number of inter-piece connections decreases rapidly in the first few iterations, therefore the time cost for each iteration decreases rapidly.
-It cost 6 hours to perform 500 iterations on 250,000 molecules in the ZINC250K dataset with 4 CPU cores. \paragraph{Piece-Level Decomposition} Given an arbitrary molecule, the worst case is that each iteration adds one atom to one existing subgraph until the molecule is finally merged into a single graph piece.
-In this case the algorithm runs for $|\mathcal{V}|$ iterations.
-Therefore, the complexity is $O(|\mathcal{V}|)$ where $\mathcal{V}$ includes all the atoms in the molecule.
+\paragraph{Principal Subgraph Extraction} The GraphToSMILES function is implemented with CANGEN~\citep{weininger1989smiles} algorithm, which tackles the conversion from molecular graph to SMILES with a complexity of $O(n^2 \log n)$, where $n$ denotes the number of atoms in a molecule.
+The SMILESToGraph function constructs a molecular graph from a given SMILES with $O(n)$ complexity.
+Particularly for small molecules, the largest number of atoms $n$ is restricted by the molecular weight, hence we can practically assume these two functions have constant running time.
+Since the number of two neighboring fragments equals the number of inter-fragment connections in the subgraph-level graph, the complexity is $O(NMe)$, where $N$ is the predefined size of vocabulary, $M$ denotes the number of molecules in the dataset, and $e$ denotes the maximal number of inter-fragment connections in a single molecule.
+The number of inter-fragment connections decreases rapidly in the first few iterations, therefore the time cost for each iteration decreases rapidly.
+It cost 6 hours to perform 500 iterations on 250,000 molecules in the ZINC250K dataset with 4 CPU cores. \paragraph{Subgraph-Level Decomposition} Given an arbitrary molecule, the worst case is that each iteration adds one atom to one existing fragment until the molecule is finally merged into a single fragment.
+In this case, the algorithm runs for $|\sV|$ iterations.
+Therefore, the complexity is $O(|\sV|)$ where $\sV$ includes all the atoms in the molecule.